 Section 10.554(1)(i)1., Rules of the Auditor General, requires us to determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-No findings and recommendations have been repeated for two or more years and have not yet been fully corrected.
-The following is a summary of all findings and recommendations reported in our preceding annual financial audit report:
+No findings and recommendations existed in the preceding annual financial audit report.